JacobStephens2/wadadliflarecatering.com/private/specification.md

 If you don't see something you'd like on the menu, please feel free to ask.

-We love our customers, so feel free to contact us at (267) 481-5872.
+We love our customers, so feel free to contact us at [phone number].

-# Gallery
+# Tag Line
-The gallery should have a menu section featuring the menu images in the menu directory.
+The two main ingredients in our dishes are LOVE & PASSION.

-# Catering Menu
+# Catering Menus
 Suggested_Menu.md has menu options.
 Old_Site_Prices.md has pricing that is on the current website.
-Further, the images, Wadadli_Flare_Menu_Page_1.png and Wadadli_Flare_Menu_Page_2.png, have menu information.
 Chef Jamie doesn't want to be pigeonholed as a solely Caribbean chef, but rather as a more broadly capable and higher end caterer.

 Different menus should be displayed on different pages (different pages for different service types, such as weddings, corporate events, and private events).